2factorauth/twofactorauth/README.md

 ### New Sites

-The values should be pretty straight forward for adding a new website.
+The values should be pretty straightforward for adding a new website.
 The `websites` array should already be defined, just add a new website to it like this example: